 The IEEE Code of Ethics encourages our members to strive to comply with ethical design and sustainable development practices.
 This is crucial, given the global scale of the environmental, social, and governance challenges that threaten to influence the living conditions for our current generations.
 Furthermore, IEEE has a call to action to its communities to develop professional and educational programs supporting capacity building for engineering and technical professionals in parts of the world where those resources are scant.

 IEEE is working across multiple fronts to advance sustainable development and ensure that we are succeeding in our mission to advance technology for the benefit of humanity.
-Grounded in principles of openness, transparency, and inclusiveness, IEEE works in collaboration with stakeholders around the globe, and we invite your engagement — join the IEEE workshop at WSIS Forum 2020 or explore IEEE SA’s work in sustainable development.
+Grounded in principles of openness, transparency, and inclusiveness, IEEE works in collaboration with stakeholders around the globe, and we invite your engagement.
 Together, we are raising the world’s standards to make technology better, safer, and more sustainable for industry and society.